 \begin{enumerate}

-\item The resting state of brain is taken as an equilibrium on which the brain does not process any external promoted tasks.
-Macroscopically, the brain state is static (e.g., sleeping), however microscopically the brain's activities always present.
+\item The resting state of the brain is taken as an equilibrium at which the brain does not process any externally promoted tasks.
+Macroscopically, the brain state is static (e.g., sleeping); however, microscopically, brain activities are always present.

-\item FC patterns are defined as the micro states of brain, whereas SFC is taken as brain's macro state.
+\item FC patterns are defined as the microstates of the brain, whereas SFC is taken as the brain's macrostate.

-\item When the condition $S_{imi} \geq 0.80 $ meets, $ \{v_{i}, p_{i} | i = 1,...,n\}$ correspond to the valid micro states of which the statistical average of performance can describe the properties of macrostate SFC.
+\item When the condition $S_{imi} \geq 0.80 $ meets, $ \{v_{i}, p_{i} | i = 1,...,n\}$ corresponds to the valid microstates of which the statistical average of performance can describe the properties of macrostate SFC.

 \item The leading eigenvalue of $w_{i} = v_{i}*v_{i}^{T}$ is set to represent the system's $E_{i}$ when the system stays in state $v_{i}$.

 \end{enumerate}